-Hong Kong presses ahead with extradition bill despite biggest protest since handover
+Hong Kong pushes bill allowing extraditions to China despite biggest protest since handover

 But many accuse China of extensive meddling in many sectors, denying democratic reforms and squeezing freedoms, interfering with local elections and the disappearances of five Hong Kong-based booksellers, starting in 2015, who specialised in works critical of Chinese leaders.
 All later appeared in detention in China, and some appeared in apparent forced confessions broadcast in Hong Kong.

+Chinese Foreign Ministry spokesman Geng Shuang told a daily news briefing that Beijing would continue to support the extradition bill.

+“We resolutely oppose wrong words and actions by any foreign forces to interfere in the legislative matters of the Hong Kong SAR,” he said, referring to the “special administrative region”.
-An official newspaper in China, where the Communist Party holds sway over the courts, said “foreign forces” were trying to hurt China by creating chaos in Hong Kong.
-It added the bill was a reasonable piece of legislation that would “strengthen Hong Kong’s rule of law and deliver justice.”

-“Unfortunately, some Hong Kong residents have been hoodwinked by the opposition camp and their foreign allies into supporting the anti-extradition campaign.”
+An official newspaper in China, where the Communist Party holds sway over the courts, said “some Hong Kong residents have been hoodwinked by the opposition camp and their foreign allies into supporting the anti-extradition campaign”.

 The proposed changes provide for case-by-case extraditions to jurisdictions, including mainland China, beyond the 20 states with which Hong Kong already has treaties.